 Journey to Chronic Rare Disease Treatment

-If I were to give my past self advice about the journey to my narcolepsy diagnosis and treatment plan, I would tell them, "It is a marathon, not a race."
-It can be easy to get carried away with hopes of disappearing symptoms with a single treatment.
-For most, though, this is not the case.
+I would give my past self some advice.
+I would say it is a marathon, not a race.
+It is easy to hope symptoms will vanish with 1 treatment.
+For most, this is not the case.

 When I was first diagnosed with narcolepsy, I was frustrated to find that it took months to get access to treatment.
 There were so many insurance and medical hoops that I had to jump through.
 It made the experience of being diagnosed with a rare disease feel that much more vulnerable.
-I wish I could go back in time and tell myself to keep holding on – that things would get better, but it would take a lot more time than I'd initially thought.
+I wish I could go back in time and tell myself to keep holding on—that things would get better, but it would take a lot more time than I'd initially thought.

 Featured Forum

 Side effects are real.
 Their effects can range from mild to deadly.
-It is important to know all the side effects of a medication when starting it.
+It is important to know all the side effects of a drug when starting it.
 Listen to your body.
 If something doesn't feel right, bring it up with your doctor.
 And if they dismiss your concerns, it might be a sign to get a second opinion!
 On that note...

 What do you wish you knew before starting your rare disease treatment journey?
 Share in the comments below.